-Our Vision for Reconciliation
+Our vision for reconciliation

-To be culturally responsible and committed to social justice for Aboriginal and Torres Strait Islander peoples.
+To be culturally responsible and committed to social justice for Aboriginal and Torres Strait Islander Peoples.
 We will be unified, positive and healthy.

-Engagement with Aboriginal and Torres Strait Islander Communities
+Engagement with Aboriginal and Torres Strait Islander communities

-UnitingCare Health employ Indigenous Workplace advisors who provide advice and links to local Indigenous communities.
+- Employ Indigenous Workforce Advisors, who provide advice and links to local Aboriginal and Torres Strait Islander communities.

 - Ensure an acknowledgement of country takes place at informal and small events such as meetings.
 At larger events, such as the opening of a new hospital or service, local Elders are invited to perform a Welcome to Country ceremony.